Wong Kew-Lit: Biography

 Wong Kew-Lit, born June 1971, is a prolific Malaysian born director/producer.
 From his decade long TV programmes making experience since the 1990s, he has ventured into various genres ranging from documentary, drama to short film.

 In 2002, his documentary programme on the life of Sumatran Rhinoceros was nominated best documentary of the 9th Shanghai International Film Festival.

-From 2002 to 2005, he was involved in a 251 episode Cantonese drama “Homecoming” as the chief writer cum director.
-He is also the theme song composer and lyricist!
+From 2002 to 2005, he was involved in a 251-episode Cantonese drama "Homecoming" as the chief writer cum director.
+He is also the theme song composer and lyricist.

 In 2005, he was selected as one of five directors from various Asian countries to produce and direct a documentary for internationally acclaimed TV station Phoenix Satellite TV of China (Phoenix Television), in commemoration of its 10th anniversary.
-In 2006, he was involved in 2 drama series “Rhythm of Vibration” & “Sea Providence” both joint-venture projects by CCTV China-Malaysia as executive producer.
+In 2006, he was involved in 2 drama series "Rhythm of Vibration" and "Sea Providence" both joint-venture projects by CCTV China-Malaysia as executive producer.

-In Oct 2006, he established Yellow Pictures Sdn Bhd and produced a series of highly acclaimed programme including “My Roots” documentary series (awarded Best Documentary Director in the 6th Malaysian Oskar Award), “My Malaysia” documentary series, “Dynamic Malaysia” Public Information Short Film series, “Living in Malaysia” documentary series, "My New Village Stories" and "Malaysia My Home - Story of Sabah & Sarawak" (awarded Best TV Documentary in Anugerah Seri Angkasa 2010).
+In October 2006, he established Yellow Pictures Sdn Bhd and produced a series of highly acclaimed programme including "My Roots" documentary series (awarded Best Documentary Director in the 6th Malaysian Oskar Award), "My Malaysia" documentary series, "Dynamic Malaysia" Public Information Short Film series, "Living in Malaysia" documentary series, "My New Village Stories" and "Malaysia My Home - Story of Sabah & Sarawak" (awarded Best TV Documentary in Anugerah Seri Angkasa 2010).

 He just completed a film entitled 'The New Village', telling the stories about resettlement of villages in between 1948-1960 during the Malayan Emergency, when the Colonial British fought against the local Communist Guerrilla.